servinlp/marvin-KPN-LoRa/README.md

 ![alt text][Add device]

 This will show a prompt for you to fill in.
-NOTE: You can always change the options at a later point.
+**NOTE**: You can always change the options at a later point.

 ![alt text][Device prompt]